 - Volunteer and follow the instructions and guidelines carefully.

 Children in grades 3-6 may ride their bicycles to school.
 Each bicycle must be in safe working order and be equipped with a lock and be parked in the bike racks.
 California law requires that all school age bike riders wear safety helmets.
 Children are expected to follow all traffic safety laws when going to and from school.
 School rules include walking all bicycles when they are on school grounds.
 Riding a bicycle to school is a privilege that may be taken away by parents and the school if safety rules are not followed.

 If your child will be walking or riding his/her bicycle to school, please discuss the safest route with your child.
 Bicyclists and pedestrians must use crosswalks and utilize the assistance of a crossing guard or staff member when provided.
 Students are not allowed to cross the parking lot at any time without using one of the crosswalks located at the entrance and exit of the parking lot.

-Students are not allowed to ride skateboards, scooters or rollerblades to school.
-With the number of people around the school at arrival and dismissal, we feel that to allow students to ride their skateboards, scooters, or rollerblades to school could create a safety hazard.
+Students are not allowed to ride skateboards, scooters, hover boards, rollerblades, or anything motorized to school.
+With the number of people around the school at arrival and dismissal, we feel that to allow students to ride these items to school could create a safety hazard.

 Student Recognition Program